JosephLivengood/d3/README.md

 70% Complete- Visualize Data with a Bar Chart (LOADING JSON)

-    Needs styling the right way
+    Needs styling the right way&nav

-60%- Visualize Data with a Scatterplot Graph (LOADING LOCAL CSV)
+90%- Visualize Data with a Scatterplot Graph (LOADING LOCAL CSV)

-    Needs styling the right way + anchoring of points to correct article
+    May want to anchor points to a link of allegation & Navbar needed when index page is structured!

 0%- Visualize Data with a Heat Map